^

 • deafness.

-Children are often born with low body weight, hemorrhagic blue, hepato-splenomegaly, hemolytic anemia, meningitis, bone damage, but all these lesions are reversible.
-In the second decade of life, it is possible to develop a slow infection of the central nervous system - progressive rubella panencephalitis, manifested by a decrease in intelligence, myoclonia, ataxia, epileptic syndrome and death.
+Children are often born with low birth weight, hemorrhagic blue, hepatosplenomegaly, hemolytic anemia, meningitis, bone damage, but all these lesions are reversible.
+In the second decade of life, a slow infection of the central nervous system may develop - progressive rubella panencephalitis, manifested by decreased intelligence, myoclonus, ataxia, epileptic syndrome and leading to death.
 Congenital rubella increases the risk of developing type 1 diabetes.
-With fetal rubella syndrome, the lethality is about 10%.
+With fetal rubella syndrome, the mortality rate is about 10%.